 Even though it’s quite easy to get to Phoenix and Las Vegas at a low price, as both are regularly featured on Flytrippers’ cheap flight deals page, I had only been to Arizona once before (and not long enough to see much of it).

 My Flytrippers co-founder Kevin and I actually took one of our first trips together in Arizona.
-We went to Las Vegas, with our good friend Pat, on Ultra Low-Cost Carrier Allegiant Airlines a few years back.
+We went to Las Vegas, with one of our good friends, on Ultra Low-Cost Carrier Allegiant Airlines a few years back.
 From there, we rented a car and took a little roadtrip to the Grand Canyon, which is definitely a part of Arizona you should see, for obvious reasons.

-But in May, I spotted a great fare on United, for less than $75US roundtrip between Miami and Phoenix.
-As I can always count on finding cheap flights to South Florida from Plattsburgh (near Montreal), I jumped on the opportunity, booked my positioning flights on Spirit Airlines to get to Miami, and off I was to Arizona for around $200CAD.
+But in May 2017, I spotted a great fare on United, for less than $75US roundtrip between Miami and Phoenix.
+As I can always count on finding cheap flights to South Florida from Plattsburgh (near Montreal), I jumped on the opportunity, booked my positioning flights on Spirit Airlines to get to Miami, and off I was to Arizona for around $250CAD.
 Not bad.

 Here are the highlights of my trip to Arizona.